AniruddhaChakraborty/Getting-and-Cleaning-Data---Week-4-Assignment/CodeBook.md

 2. Merge the training and the test sets to create one dataset.

-	a) First, merge Train and Test data to create 3 datasets for X/'Accelerometer and Gyrometer measurements', Y/Activities and Subjects.
+	a) First, merge Train and Test data to create 3 datasets for X/'Accelerometer and Gyrometer measurements', Y/'Activities' and Subjects.
 The datasets created are X_total, Y_total and Sub_total.

 	b) Assign column names.

-	c) Merge X,Y and Sub data sets into one data set called merged_data.
+	c) Merge X,Y and Sub data sets into one data set called 'merged_data'.

 3. Extract only the measurements on the mean and standard deviation for each measurement.

-	a) Remove duplicate measurements so that dplyr function - select can execute properly.
+	a) Remove duplicate measurements from 'merged_data' so that dplyr function - select() can execute properly.

-	b) Select only the required columns (subjectId, activityId, and columns containing "mean" and "std").
+	b) Select only the required columns (subjectId, activityId, and columns containing "mean" and "std") from merged_data.

 4. Appropriately label the data set with descriptive variable names.
 (Already done in 2.b)

-5. From the data set in step 4, create a second, independent tidy data set called "tidy-data.txt" with the average of each variable for each activity and each subject.
+5. From the 'merged_data' data set, create a second, independent tidy data set 'summary' with the average of each variable for each activity and each subject.
+Write summary dataset to the file 'tidy-data.txt'

 6. Print message - "Tidy dataset created."